jmcgreggor/mcgreggor.net-cms/README.md

 ## Notes

 1. Use Yeoman to scaffold the project
 2. Mongodb must be installed and running
+3. Queries based on Mongoose api structure